verlok/lazyload_placeholders_test/README.md

 Then try and measure on the linked pages.

 Some results of LightHouse tests are already provided under the results folder.

-## TODO

-Link results html in the index.html